smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane generates the Jenkinsfile if it was outdated.
 If there are other files which should be generate files you can overwrite this lane.

 #### `smf_setup_dependencies_pr_check`/`smf_setup_dependencies_build`
+These lanes install pods if a podfile is present in the project.
+They also check multiple properties (duplicated build numbers, is there an editable app version, etc.) to reduce the risk of errors when uploading to iTunes Connect.
+For this check `upload_itc` must be set to true in the Config.json.
+There is one lane for PR-Checks and one for Builds to be able to only run code for one of the two.
+For example Phrase-App should only be called during a build.
+To get to know how have a look at the [example](#Example`). :wink:

 #### `smf_build`
 This lane downloads the provisioning profiles and builds the app and saves the IPA. :floppy_disk: